Virtual Khovanov homology using cobordisms: Introduction

 We call the crossings $\slashoverback$ and $\backoverslash$ \textit{classical crossings} or just \textit{crossings}.
 For a virtual link diagram $L_D$ we define the \textit{mirror image} $\overline L_D$ of $L_D$ by switching all classical crossings from an overcrossing to an undercrossing and vice versa.

-A \textit{virtual link} $L$ is an equivalence class of virtual link diagrams modulo isotopies and \textit{generalised Reidemeister moves} (see Figure \ref{figure0-1}).
+A \textit{virtual link} $L$ is an equivalence class of virtual link diagrams modulo planar isotopies and \textit{generalised Reidemeister moves}, see Fig.~\ref{figureintroa-1}.

 We call the moves RM1, RM2 and RM3 the \textit{classical Reidemeister moves}, the moves vRM1, vRM2 and vRM3 the \textit{virtual Reidemeister moves} and the move mRM the \textit{mixed Reidemeister move}.
 We call a virtual link diagram $L_D$ \textit{classical} if all crossings of $L_D$ are classical crossings.
-Furthermore we say a virtual link $L$ is \textit{classical} if the set $L$ contains a classical link diagram.
-We use the notions \textit{c-link (diagram)} and \textit{v-link (diagram)} as an abbreviated version of classical link (diagram) and virtual link (diagram).
+Furthermore, we say a that virtual link $L$ is \textit{classical}, if the set $L$ contains a classical link diagram.

-The notions of an \textit{oriented} virtual link diagram and of an \textit{oriented} virtual link are defined analogue.
-The latter modulo isotopies and \textit{oriented} generalised Reidemeister moves.

-Virtual links are an essential part of modern knot theory and were proposed by L.~Kauffman in \cite{ka3}.
-They arises from the study of links which are embedded in $\Sigma\times[0,1]$ for an orientable surface $\Sigma$.
-These links were studied by F.~Jaeger, L.~Kauffman and H.~Saleur in \cite{jks}.